-Reynolds Farley is a research scientist at the Population Studies Center, the Dudley Duncan Professor Emeritus of Sociology, and a lecturer at the Ford School.
+Reynolds Farley is a research scientist at the Population Studies Center, the Dudley Duncan Professor Emeritus of Sociology, and a lecturer at the Gerald R. Ford School of Public Policy.
 Farley's research interests concern population trends in the United States, focusing on racial differences, ethnicity, and the changes occurring in the nation's cities.
 His current work focuses upon the revitalization of Rust Belt metropolises, particularly Detroit.
-Farley, who maintains a website describing the history and future of Detroit (www.Detroit1701.org), teaches a short Ford School course on the history and future of Detroit.
-To assist in preparation for Census 2020, he also serves on the Ann Arbor and Washtenaw Complete Count Committees.
-He received his PhD from the University of Chicago.
+He maintains a website describing the history and future of Detroit (www.Detroit1701.org) with picture of an information about 300 buildings and history sites in the Detroit area.
+He teaches a short Ford School course on the history and future of Detroit.
+To assist in preparation for Census 2020, he served on the Ann Arbor and Washtenaw Complete Count Committees.
+There is convincing evidence that there was a substantial undercount of the city of Detroit in Census 2020.
+He serves with a group nominated by Mayor Duggan to challenge the Census 2020 count of Detroit.